 Yet people always seek to emulate that which they admire and so did the new citizens of the Empyraeum do.
 They also brought the best of their culture with them and added it to the swirling mix which would one day blend and result in a something truly greater than the sum of its parts.

 No religion or form of worship was forbidden.
-Influenced as Alexander had been by the Kristoman, nor was any form of belief forced upon citizens.
+As strongly influenced as Alexander had been by the Kristoman, no form of belief forced upon citizens.
 One prayed to whichever god one desired and it was the affair of no man who that god was; there were so many, surely there would be more than enough to go around.

 The need for bloodshed was blessedly rare.
 The result of this all was incredible.

 The Library of Alexandria-the-First had to be expanded five times in twenty years just to make room for all the works of poetry, history and philosophy that flooded into it.
 Larger and larger libraries were built across the Empyraeum, some including galleries for art also.
 In these libraries, men and women from completely different origins met and shared ideas which would set the foundations of the Empyraeum even deeper.
 Ideas which people had been previously afraid to give voice to were now discussed openly without reservation.

 Innovation and technological advancement grew in a manner never before seen in human history.
 As communication and travel became more reliable and faster, the Empyraeum began to communicate with its previously unknown neighbours and the osmosis began anew.
 None of these orphaned nations desired to attack the Empyraeum for none could come close to matching it in size and might.
 Instead they sent embassies, began tentative trade, and the doors were open to travel in both directions.